alinaavanesyan/alina/pages/mentoring.md

   </div>
   </div>

+<h4>Updates:</h4>

+* 05/25/19: Nina was admitted to the University of Maryland where she will study Environmental Science and Policy.
+Very exciting!
+She is continuing, however, her work on DNA barcoding of isopods this summer, learning and improving the phylogenetic reconstructions for our isopod samples.

-**Update** - 04/26/19: Nina succesfully presented the final results of her year-long project at her school's research symposium!
+* 04/26/19: Nina succesfully presented the final results of her year-long project at her school's research symposium!

+* 02/22/19: Nina presented her research project earlier this week at her school's science fair and got 3rd prize!
+So exciting!

 <div class="row">
   <div class="col-sm">
     <figure class="text-center">